levinson/GameRecorder/README.md

   * Justify why the bot should have made the alternate play.

 Note that the bot can be stopped and started without interfering with GameRecorder.

+## Misplay Reporting

+First off there are two types of misplays.
+For misplays during mulligan create a post in the SmartMulligan thread.
+For all other misplays create a new thread in the SmartCC AI Misplay forum.

+Next, locate the relevant log files and screenshots to include in your report.
+If you pressed the misplay hotkey, then include all the files inside the misplay folder.
+If you noticed the misplay while analyzing a recorded game, then include only the files for the turn on which the misplay occured.

+Finally, be sure to include any relevant details in your report such as what the bot did, what you expected it to do, and why.

 ## Configuration